odaridavid/WeatherApp/README.md

 *Summary*

-A simple weather app that displays the forecast for the current day and a few days after that.
+A simple weather app that gets your location and displays the forecast for the current day and a few days after that.

 *API :* [OpenWeatherMap](https://openweathermap.org/api)